Yumna-s/todo-app/todo-app/README.md

+## Known Issues

+- The app is not running correctly on the local server (localhost:3000).
+- Despite following the setup instructions and troubleshooting steps, the app returns a 404 error.
+- Attempts to resolve the issue with Vite and dependencies were unsuccessful due to permission issues and configuration problems.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.